 We encourage Minnesotans to show support for their preferred candidates by participating in the candidate endorsement process that leads up to the state party conventions.

-The 2018 precinct caucuses will be held on Tuesday, February 6 at 7:00 p.m. at locations set by the parties.
-Look up the caucus locations for the DFL and Republican parties with the Caucus Finder.
+The 2020 precinct caucuses will be held on Tuesday, February 25 at 7:00 p.m. at locations set by the parties.

 Precinct caucuses are meetings run by Minnesota’s political parties.
 They are the first in a series of meetings where parties may endorse candidates, select delegates, and set goals and values (called party platforms).

 Each political party runs their caucus meetings a little differently.
 Check with your political party if you have specific questions.
-Generally, there are four main activities at a caucus:
+Generally, there are three main activities at a caucus:

 If you have questions, concerns or a complaint about your precinct caucus, please contact the political party holding the caucus meeting.
 Unlike elections, which are run by local and state government election officials, precinct caucuses are run by political parties.
-Everything from site location to conducting preference ballot voting is the responsibility of the party.
+Everything from site location to how the caucus is conducted is the responsibility of the party.

 You have the right to take time off work to be at a precinct caucus or political party convention (if you’re a delegate or alternate).
 You must give your employer ten days’ written notice (See 202A.19, subd.2 and 202A.135).